This post may contain affiliate links, view our disclosure.

 - Preheat the oven to 350F.

-- Fold the dough over onto itself, pick it up, and transfer it to a pie plate.
+- Place 1 disk of dough onto a floured work surface.
+Working from the center out, roll the dough out to a circle about 11 to 12 inches in diameter.
+Fold the dough over onto itself, pick it up, and transfer it to a pie plate.
 Unfold the dough and push it into the bottom and up the sides of the pie plate.
+Use a fork to poke several holes in the bottom of the pie crust.

 - Add all filling ingredients to a large bowl and toss well to coat.
 Pour the filling into the pie crust and spread it out evenly.

-- Place the circle of dough onto the blueberry filling.
+- Roll out the second disk of dough to a circle about 10 inches in diameter the same way you rolled out the first disk of dough.
+Place the circle of dough onto the blueberry filling.
 Tuck the outside of the dough under, and use your fingers or a fork to flute the edges.
 Cut 6 to 8 slits in the top of the crust.

-- Lightly brush the top with eggwash.
+- Lightly brush the top with egg wash.

 Bake the Pie:

 - Bake the pie (with frozen berries) until the crust is golden and the pie is bubbling in the center.
 It takes about 90 to 120 minutes at 350F to bake a pie with frozen blueberries.
-Check the pie around the 45-minute mark and then every 10 minutes after.
+TIP: Check the pie around the 45-minute mark and then every 10 minutes after.
 If the crust starts to turn golden before the pie bubbles in the middle, cover the pie with a piece of aluminum foil.

 Cool and Serve: